troy-west/apache-kafka-number-stations-clj/README.md

 1. Visit https://www.oracle.com/technetwork/java/javase/downloads/index.html
 2. This project requires Java 9+ (we suggest 11+)

-#### Windows & Maven

-For any of the "mvn" commands below, run the shell snippets from "cmd.exe" rather than PowerShell.

-If you are inside a PowerShell terminal, run "cmd" to get to a simple shell.

 #### Docker

 If you are having problems with docker similar to the following error messages, try restarting docker: